-Nurse Practitioner vs. Registered Nurse
+Nurse Practitioner (NP) vs. Registered Nurse (RN)

 Nurse practitioners (NPs) and registered nurses (RNs) play vital roles in delivering high-quality patient care, although they possess distinct scope of practice, educational requirements, and responsibilities.
 NPs have advanced nursing degrees, which allows them the autonomy to diagnose illnesses, prescribe medications, and administer comprehensive care independently.
 RNs, on the other hand, work in direct patient care alongside physicians and other health care providers.

 These two careers have a great deal of overlap.
 In fact, all NPs must first be RNs.
 To become an RN, students must complete a nursing education program.
 These can take one to four years, depending on the previous level of education.
 Nurses who then pursue additional education and training can then become NPs.
-NPs will specialize in several fields, including adult-gerontology, pediatrics, neonatology, women’s health, or psychiatry.
+NPs will specialize in several fields, including adult gerontology, pediatrics, neonatology, women’s health, or psychiatry.

 All RNs and NPs must be licensed by their state board of nursing.
 The requirements will vary by state but will include education and testing.
 For RNs, the exam they must pass is the NCLEX-RN.
 NPs will typically be required to pass an exam from a national certification agency in their given specialization.